Hanging out in Hume

 Fortress of Louisbourg National Historic Site (and costumes!)

-The Fortress of Louisbourg National Historic Site is possibly the second largest attraction on the Breton cape area of Nova Scotia (known as Cape Breton) and a fascinating archeology and anthropology reconstruction.
-At one time this fort housed a large community in a thriving city.
-But through feuds with Britain and France the fort was destroyed. … More Fortress of Louisbourg National Historic Site (and costumes!)
+The Fortress of Louisbourg National Historic Site is possibly the second largest attraction on the Breton Cape area of Nova Scotia (known as Cape Breton) and a fascinating archeology reconstruction and anthropology.
+At one time, this fort housed a large community in a thriving city.
+But through feuds with Britain and France the fort was … More Fortress of Louisbourg National Historic Site (and costumes!)

 Green hills, streams and ocean views of the Nor’east